wmirecon/Visualizing_Gov_Nets/shiny/readme.md

 > library(shiny)

-3. Shiny apps are made up of a ui.R (for the interface) and server.R (for the backend) files and associated data folders and any R scripts for functions.
-Download the folder that contains all of these files.
+3. Shiny apps are made up of a ui.R (for the interface) and server.R (for the backend) files, associated data folders, and any R scripts for helper functions.
+Download the whole folder that contains all of these files, not just the contents.
 4. Open ui.R, server.R, or both in RStudio.
 Press the 'Run App' button in the top-right corner of the R script panel.

 =======